City-of-Helsinki/mlops-template/README.md

 10. The Helsinki logo is a registered trademark, and may only be used by the city of Helsinki.
 If you are using this template for other than city of Helsinki projects, remove the files `favicon.ico` and `company_logo.png` from `docs/assets/images/`.
 You may replace these with your own logo.
-Fast.ai logo will show if custom logos are not defined.
+Fast.ai logo will show in documentation if custom logos are not defined.

 11. Configure your git user name and email adress (one of those added to your git account) if you haven't done it already: